HomeblogsHealth-and-wellnessExercise For Fatty Liver : Treat Your Liver By Exercising

 Does exercise help your liver?

-Yes, regular exercise is beneficial for overall health, and it can be particularly helpful for individuals with non-alcoholic fatty liver disease (NAFLD).
-Engaging in aerobic exercises and resistance training can reduce hepatic fat content in the body, contributing to improved liver health.
-If someone is new to exercise, starting with mild activities such as yoga or walking and gradually increasing intensity and frequency over time is a sensible approach.
+Yes, exercise is good for health and especially for non-alcoholic fatty liver disease (NAFLD).
+Resistance and Aerobic exercise for fatty liver can reduce the liver fat in the body and improve liver health.
+If you are new to exercise, start with mild exercises like yoga or walking and gradually increase the intensity and frequency over time.

 Which exercise is best for fatty liver?